Clément Rigaud

-Clément Rigaud (born 26 September 1984 in Paris) is a French football player who currently plays as a goalkeeper.
+Clément Rigaud (born 26 September 1984) is a French football player who currently plays as a goalkeeper.
 He serves as captain of the club and formerly has stints with professional clubs Guingamp, Stade Reims, and Louhans-Cuiseaux, though the latter club is currently no longer professional.
 Rigaud failed to make an appearance with Guingamp or Louhans-Cuiseaux, but did appear in two Coupe de France matches, while playing with Reims.
 Rigaud is in his second stint with Gap having spent two seasons with the club through 2004–2006.